 - Take the value of advertised free rent.

 - Divide that number by the number of months of the lease term minus the number of months of free rent.
 (For example, if the lease term is for 12 months, and there is one month of free rent provided, you divide the value of the free rent among the remaining 11 months of the lease term for which you will be paying.)

 - Subtract that amount from the actual monthly asking rent, also known as the gross monthly rent, to get the net effective rent.

 Let's look at a hypothetical example.
-If a listing offers a "$1,300 net effective rent" due to a month's free rent, what is the actual monthly rent that the lease will require the tenant to pay during the 12-month lease? $1,418.18.
+If a listing offers net effective rent of $1,300 due to a month's free rent, what is the actual monthly rent the tenant will pay during the 12-month lease? $1,418.18.

 Here's how it's calculated: